HirziDevs/PteroStats/README.md

 Q: How much nodes can i add?

-A: You can add as much your panel have
+A: The bot will automatically add nodes from your panel

 -